 2) Advanced Slipstream

 Simple Slipstream (2014): This is command based installation which requires bit knowledge on installation parameters.
-These are the parameters we need to know before going with this installation.
+Below are the parameters we have to know before starting with this installation.

 – /Action =Install